New Farrow & Ball

 A historic-feeling pink originally developed for the dining room at London’s Templeton House to offset the Wedgwood plaques.
 A more intense version of Setting Plaster and Pink Ground, it creates a warm, welcoming space, particularly in low light where this shade becomes surprisingly deep.

 Papery winged seeds falling from maple trees are the inspiration for this lively and playful green.
 A lighter version of Breakfast Room Green, use it if you are looking for an upbeat feel to a space.
-This image shows Whirlybird on the walls and Beverly on the cupboard in a contemporary kitchen.
+An invigorating colour that can easily be used in both contemporary and traditional settings.

 A clean, cool blue sitting between Parma Gray and Lulworth Blue but with a touch more black pigment creating a warmer, more relaxed feel.
 This shade is perfect for living spaces, staying truly blue in all lights.
 It complements stainless steel especially well, so is ideal for contemporary kitchens.